What delays a baby from walking?

-Sometimes the delay in walking is due to a problem in the foot or leg, such as developmental dysplasia of the hip, rickets (softening or weakening of the bones), or conditions that affect muscle tone, such as cerebral palsy and muscular dystrophy.
-Call your doctor if your baby seems limp or if the legs appear weak or uneven.
-There are many reasons why a child can walk late.
-Heredity plays an important role; if one of the parents walked late, there is a chance that the baby is too.
+Sometimes, a delay in a baby's walking can be attributed to a problem in the foot or leg, such as developmental dysplasia of the hip, rickets, or conditions that affect muscle tone, such as cerebral palsy and muscular dystrophy.
+If your baby appears limp or if their legs seem weak or uneven, it is important to contact your doctor.
+There are many potential causes for a baby to walk late.
+Heredity is an important factor; if one of the parents walked late, there is a chance that the baby will too.

-Some children will fall outside the expected range and still walk normally at the end.
-Walking is considered to be delayed if it has not been achieved by 18 months.
+If walking has not been achieved by 18 months, it is considered delayed.
 When a child has difficulty walking, it is known as developmental delay.
-Ideally, the child should start walking when he reaches 12 months of age.
+Ideally, a child should start walking when they reach 12 months of age.

 Latasha Stokely